Skip to main content

 What are DNS Records?

-DNS Records are configurations that map your domain to various services, directing traffic to your website, email, or other services associated with your domain.
+DNS Records map your domain to the correct services, directing traffic to your website, email, or other services associated with your domain.

-Here are the types of DNS Records you will encounter:
+Here are the types of DNS Records you may need to manage:

 1. A Record